samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 }
 ~~~

-## Posting a message with actions
+## Posting a message with Actions

 ~~~
 POST /messages
 ~~~

-When sending a message with actions, you must include the destination device ID (`ddid`{:.param}) and a payload that contains actions.
+When sending a message with Actions, you must include the destination device ID (`ddid`{:.param}) and a payload that contains Actions.
 In addition, you must set the value of `type`{:.param} to "action".
 By default, its value is "message".
 The source device ID (`sdid`{:.param}) is optional.

 **Example Request**